 This residence exemplifies the finest in architectural design, craftsmanship and materials.
 Private & fully gated, the large motor court with center fountain and gardens provides a tranquil and impressive first impression.
 This area was featured in the motion picture ”The Holiday” in 2006.
 Rear yard consists of side courtyard with fountain, pool and spa, paddle tennis court, rose garden & guest area with separate staircase.

-For photos and information about the real house,
+For photos and information about the house, check the Compass listing held by Brent Chang.

 Production photos via Columbia Pictures.